Irene D. Long: Career

-In 1982 Long went to work for NASA as a physician.
-There, she contributed to the creation of the Spaceflight and Life Sciences Training Program.
+In 1982, Long fulfilled her childhood dream by joining NASA as a physician, becoming a part of the medical staff at NASA's Kennedy Space Center, eventually being chosen as the first African-American woman heading the Occupational Medicine and Environmental Health Office.
+She contributed to the creation of the Spaceflight and Life Sciences Training Program in 1985 which encourages women and minority college students to learn about space physiology.
 Notably, she was the medical officer on duty Jan.
 28, 1986, the day of the space shuttle Challenger disaster.
 In 1994, she was appointed director of the Biomedical Operations and Research Office at the Kennedy Space Center.
-In 2000, she was appointed as Chief Medical Officer and Associate Director of Spaceport Services at the Kennedy Space Center.
+In 2000, she was appointed as Chief Medical Officer and associate director of Spaceport Services, along with being the first minority women to achieve the civilian equivalent of a general's rank at Kennedy Space Center.
 She retired at the age of 63 and David Tipton assumed the duties as Chief Medical Officer in 2013.
 She worked for NASA for 31 years.
+Director Hortense Diggs.
+“She was Kennedy’s first ‘Hidden Figure.’”